Enticing Lines & Stunning Acts

 I could promise to be there in sickness and in health.

-I could say ’till death d
+I could say ’till death do us part.

 But I won’t.